-A RESOLUTION OF THE PLANNING COMMISSION OF THE CITY OF SAN MARCOS RECOMMENDING TO THE CITY COUNCIL APPROVAL OF A SITE DEVELOPMENT PLAN DEVELOPMENT FOR А MIXED-USE WITH 165 RESIDENTIAL INCLUDING UNITS.
-15% ONSITE AFFORDABLE UNITS, AND 5,600 SQUARE FEET OF COMMERCIAL AREA IN THE SPECIFIC PLAN AREA (SPA) ZONE
+A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF SAN MARCOS APPROVING A SITE DEVELOPMENT PLAN FOR A MIXED-USE DEVELOPMENT WITH 165 RESIDENTIAL UNITS, INCLUDING 15% ONSITE AFFORDABLE UNITS, AND 5,600 SQUARE FEET OF COMMERCIAL AREA IN THE SPECIFIC PLAN AREA (SPA) ZONE

-SDP 23-0003

-Avenue Development Partners, LLC.
+SDP 23-0003 Avenue Development Partners, LLC.

-WHEREAS, on June 15, 2023, the City received an application from Avenue Development Partners, LLC. requesting a Site Development Plan to allow the construction of a five-story mixed-use development with 165 residential units, including 15% onsite affordable units, and 5,600 square feet of commercial area on a 2.44-acre site located on the north side of Armorlite Drive, approximately 180 feet east of Las Posas Road, in the Business/Industrial District, more particularly described as:
+WHEREAS, on June 15, 2023, the City received an application from Avenue Development Partners, LLC. requesting a Site Development Plan to allow the construction of a five-story mixed-use development with 165 residential units, including 15% onsite affordable units, and 5,600 square feet of commercial area on a 2.44-acre site located on the north side of Armorlite Drive, approximately 180 feet east of Las Posas Road (the Site Development Plan), in the Business/Industrial District, more particularly described as: